VonHeikemen/lsp-zero-docs/content/v4.x/tutorial.md

 #### Configure lua language server

 If you installed the language server for lua you are probably getting lots of warnings, most of them should be about the global variable `vim`.
 That is a Neovim specific variable, the lua language server doesn't know anything about it.
-There are a couple of ways we can fix this.

-* Workspace specific config
+Here is a quick way to fix it:

 We can create a file called `.luarc.json` file in our Neovim config folder, and then add this.